tahaxtrex/FistStore/README.md

-# 🛒 Xtrex Store – E-Commerce Web Application
+# 🛒 FIst Store – E-Commerce Web Application

 ## Overview

-**Xtrex Store** is a full-stack e-commerce web application built with modern technologies.
+**Fist Store** is a full-stack e-commerce web application built with modern technologies.
 It allows users to explore products and enables admins to add products with customizable characteristics.

 - 🌐 Frontend: React (with Vite) + Chakra UI
 - 🔧 Backend: Express.js + Node.js